freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 1610.1

 That's all I have for now.
-Feel free to play around with things.
-When you are done, close the terminal with `exit`.
+Lastly, close the terminal with the `exit` command.

 #### HINTS